MechanicalRock/mechanicalrock.github.io/_posts/2022-05-14-appsync-graphql-subscriptions.md

 ## Troubleshooting

 1- The subscription response must be optional.
-AppSync allowed us to successfully define the schema with a required subscription response, but when we hooked the the subscription to our frontend client, it threw an error that subscription responses must be optional.
+AppSync allows us to successfully define the schema with a required subscription response, but when we hook the the subscription to our frontend client, it throw an error that subscription responses must be optional.

 This will result to failure and error in subscription: